NSW Southern Highlands – a Beginner’s Guide

 Robertson

-A small, quiet town that links the Illawarra coast to the highlands, Robertson is a dairy town famous for its cheese.
-It is also the largest potato growing area in NSW.
+Robertson is a small, quiet town that links the Illawarra coast to the highlands.
+It is a dairy town famous for its cheese and the largest potato growing area in NSW.

 Hindmarsh Lookout near Belmore Falls